Skip to content

 Provided the user approves the grant, the authorization server:

-• Sends the user to your client’s previously defined finish.uri.
+• Sends the user to the finish.uri provided in the interactive outgoing payment grant request.
 The means by which the server sends the user to the URI is out of scope, but common options include redirecting the user from a web page and launching the system browser with the target URI.

 • Secures the redirect by adding a unique hash, allowing your client to validate the finish call, and an interaction reference as query parameters to the URI.

-Use the interaction reference (interact_ref) returned in the redirect URI’s query parameters.
+Include the interact_ref returned in the redirect URI’s query parameters.

 {